DaveSeidel/music-tools/csound-cvtools/README.md

 ### Notes
  * If you use the `-c` to specify a pitch by frequency (e.g., 440), the `-n` and `-t` options are ignored.
  * The files `tuner.csd` and `tuner.sh` must be in the same directory, and Csound must be on the path.
+ * The utility assumes that you are using an Expert Sleepers ES-8 audio interface, and that it's assigned to ALSA device `hw:1,0`.
+If you're using a different DC-coupled audio interface, or using something other than ALSA, you will need to modify `tuner.csd` to suit your environment.
  * I intend to eventually provide a Windows command file that's equivalent in function to `tuner.sh`.